 Students taking Music are not required to take Elocution.
-In the Junior and Senior years students who have advanced far enough in Music or Elocution to graduate in these studies in two years may substitute either of them for French or German in the Junior year; and for Geology or Astronomy in the Senior year.
+In the Junior and Senior years students who have advanced far enough in Music or Elocution to graduate in these studies in two years may substitute either of them for French or German in the Junior year; provided they have taken the French or German of the preceding years, and for Geology or Astronomy in the Senior year.
 But in any case either Geology or Astronomy must be taken.
-With these exceptions, all the courses must be taken as here laid down for graduation.
+With these exception, all the courses must be taken as here laid down for graduation.